Video Workflow

 The question is not whether a single shot looks cinematic.
 The question is whether the whole sequence communicates the beat you need.
 Once that is clear, the shot list becomes a tool for dramatic structure instead of a wishlist of visuals.

-AI video benefits from this discipline because the system needs to know what role each clip plays inside the larger progression.
+model-assisted video benefits from this discipline because the system needs to know what role each clip plays inside the larger progression.

 Use storyboard frames to pin composition and camera language